vertexgraphinc/aiskills/DotNet/README.md

 ![Application Basic Settings Screenshot](https://raw.githubusercontent.com/vertexgraphinc/aiskills/main/DotNet/images/IIS_Application_Basic_Settings.png)

 Please make sure the IIS application pools and credentials under the web application's basic setting window have the proper NTFS permissions to access the publishing directory.
-To grant NTFS permissions on a folder to a specific IIS application pool, you can use the following syntax in the NTFS permissions popups to resolve an application pool name: "IIS APPPOOL\\[ApplicationPoolNameHere]" (remove the quotes and replace the [ApplicationPoolNameHere] with the actual name.
+To grant NTFS permissions on a folder to a specific IIS application pool, you can use the following syntax in the NTFS permissions popups to resolve an application pool name: "IIS APPPOOL\\[ApplicationPoolNameHere]" (remove the quotes and replace the [ApplicationPoolNameHere] with the actual name).

 ![NTFS Permissions Screenshot](https://raw.githubusercontent.com/vertexgraphinc/aiskills/main/DotNet/images/NTFS_Permissions.png)